idia640/presentations/week04/PITCHME.md

 Note:

-Attentional tuning operates at the feature level, such as the pop-out features recently discussed.
+Attentional tuning does operate at the feature level.
 But because patterns are made up of features the same principles are play during visual queries.
 More complex patterns, such as the blobs that we quickly recognize as faces, and the lines connecting symbols, which we may track with our eyes, once we recognize that they are letters - are really patterns of patterns.

 Planning and executing eye movements occurs between 1-3 times per second.